An exact dimension-reduced dynamic theory for developable surfaces and curve-fold origami: Introduction

 To this end, we begin with the kinematics to establish the correlations between the dynamic motions of the reference curve and the corresponding developable surface.
 Specifically, we analyze how a moving generatrix influences the surface velocity distribution and derive an explicit kinematic description of the velocity field regardless of the panel width and deformation.
 We thus derive the kinetic energy.
 Combined with the bending energy derived in statics, we then have the Lagrangian of the dynamic system.
 We find that the Lagrangian cannot be explicitly expressed as a functional of curvature $\kappa$ and torsion $\tau$, which prevents us from directly applying variational principles to derive the Euler-Lagrange equations of the system (as equations of $\kappa$ and $\tau$), as commonly done in static theories \citep{dias2012geometric,WEN2024105829}.
 Instead, leveraging the new Lagrangian, we introduce the panel-width effect, equivalent momentum and angular momentum into the nonlinear static rod model, thereby developing a nonlinear dynamic rod model for developable surfaces with arbitrary reference and deformed configurations.
-Solving the dynamical rod equations yields the motions of the reference curve and the developable surfaces under strict isometric constraint.
-We then extend our analysis to dynamic curve-fold origami.
+Solving the new dynamical rod equations yields the motions of the reference curve and the developable surfaces under strict isometric constraint. {The comparison with classical Kirchhoff rod and plate models is presented to highlight the advantages of the proposed formulation.} We then extend our analysis to dynamic curve-fold origami.
 Composed of two developable surfaces joined by a curved fold, the kinematics of curve-fold origami is established similarly.
 By considering the dynamics of both panels and their geometric and mechanical correlations, we develop a nonlinear dynamical bi-rod model, which enables the study of the dynamics of a dynamic curve-fold origami.
 To validate the proposed dynamical theories, we conduct theoretical analyses on four representative cases: a rectangular ribbon, a curve-folded plate, a multi-curve-fold origami with vertices, and a folded ring origami.
 The theoretical results are validated by finite element analysis, demonstrating good agreement between the theory and simulation.

 The paper is organized as follows.
 In Section \ref{sec2}, we start with the kinematics of a single developable surface and then develop an exact dimension-reduced dynamical theory for a single developable surface with arbitrary reference and deformed shapes.
 The theory relies on the 1D nature of developable surfaces.
 We then extend the dynamic theory to a nonlinear dynamical bi-rod model for curve-fold origami by analyzing the panels coupled by the folds in Section \ref{sec3new}.
 Based on the theory, some illustrative dynamic developable structures are theoretically studied in Section \ref{sec3} , which are validated by finite element analysis.
 Finally, Section \ref{sec:conclusion} concludes the main points of this paper.